zoonoo/azure-docs.ko-kr/articles/remoteapp/remoteapp-onedrive.md

 <properties
-   pageTitle="비즈니스용 OneDrive 및 Azure RemoteApp 사용 | Microsoft Azure" description="Azure RemoteApp과 함께 비즈니스용 OneDrive 사용." services="remoteapp" documentationCenter="" authors="pavithir"
+   pageTitle="Using OneDrive for Business and Azure RemoteApp | Microsoft Azure" description="Using OneDrive for Business with Azure RemoteApp." services="remoteapp" documentationCenter="" authors="pavithir"